Dr. Esther W.Y. CHAN 陳慧賢

 Dr Chan completed her internship and residency training at Austin Hospital (Melbourne) and focused clinical practice and research in the Emergency Department.
 She also trained in Infectious Diseases at Oxford Radcliffe, NHS Trust, and Trauma and Emergency Care at the University Medical Center (Tucson, Arizona, USA).
 Alongside clinical work, she taught at undergraduate and postgraduate levels and was Teaching Associate for the internship program at Austin Hospital and Monash University.
 Dr Chan was appointed Honorary Research Fellow of the Department of Emergency Medicine, Austin Hospital and was the recipient of DBL Hospira Young Pharmacist Award from The Society of Hospital Pharmacists of Australia.
 In 2013, she was inducted as Fellow of The Society of Hospital Pharmacists of Australia.

 Dr Chan’s main research focus is in determining the safety and effectiveness of medicines, and expanding knowledge about the application of drugs in three key areas: medicines used in the management of cardiovascular diseases, including anticoagulants that prevent or reduce the risk of stroke; medicines affecting the gut, and medicines used in mental health.
 She applies a variety of methodologies utilising innovative Big Data and interventional study designs in her areas of research interest.
 Dr Chan has led completed and ongoing multi-centre randomised clinical trials comparing sedative and antipsychotic drugs for the management of behavioural emergencies.
 Her research findings have led to changes in clinical practice guideline on drug recommendations; and improving clinical practice and patient care internationally.
 Dr Chan’s research has been published in leading journals including JAMA, JAMA Internal Medicine, Journal of the American College of Cardiology, Gastroenterology, Gut and Annals of Emergency Medicine.
 Her achievements are recognised with awards from funding bodies including the RGC Early Career Scheme (2013) and The National Natural Science Fund (NSFC) - Young Scientist Fund (2018).
-Dr Chan received the Faculty of Medicine Outstanding Research Output Award in three consecutive years (2016-2018); and was recipient of the Outstanding Young Researcher Award in 2018.
+Dr Chan received the Faculty of Medicine Outstanding Research Output Award in four consecutive years (2016-2019); and was recipient of the Outstanding Young Researcher Award in 2018.

 - Fellow, Society of Hospital Pharmacists of Australia (SHPA, Australia)